4 Negative Space Nails you need to try

 Look 1: Rainbow nails

 1) As my nails are quite long, I decided to go with a nude base coat.
-This is because my nail plate (main part of the nail) and free edge (tip of the nail) are slightly different shades (sort of like a French manicure without the nail varnish) which would impact the final look.
+This is because my nail plate (the main part of the nail) and free edge (tip of the nail) are slightly different shades (sort of like a French manicure without the nail varnish) which would impact the final look.
 Those with shorter nails can skip this step.

 2) Using my red nail art pen, I applied a thin horizontal line across each nail.
 Instead of a straight line, I decided to go for a very loose ‘S‘ shape.